Can anyone recall what Pythagoras’ Theorem actually is?

 I didn’t want to network a lot.
 But it is what built my business.

 Talking of networking… I think one of the most valuable things I learnt at school was lesson number two: how to network.
 My 14-year-old self would dismiss chatting to her mates in form room at lunch as anything other than hanging out.
-Looking back though, it’s where I learnt to listen, converse, sell myself and most importantly persuade.
+Looking back though, it’s where I learnt to listen, converse, sell myself and most importantly persuade – the essence of business networking.

 Come to think of it, this also taught me lesson number three: resilience.